Pegasus Prize

 The Pegasus Prize for Literature is a literary prize established by Mobil (now ExxonMobil) in 1977 to honor works from countries whose literature is rarely translated into English.
 The prize includes a monetary award, a medal depicting Pegasus, and translation into English and subsequent publication of the work by Louisiana State University Press.
+As at 2024 the Louisiana State University Press lists the Pegasus Prize as an inactive series.